joestubbs/coe379L-sp24/docs/unit02/data_standardization_and_pipelines.rst

 We see the that the mean and standard deviation are large, while the median is 10.
 Let's try scaling this array using both StandardScaler and RobustScaler.
-Note that we have to reshape the array to instruct the scalar that it should be treated as a single column feature (if it were a single sample consisting of multiple columns, we should reshape is with ``reshape(1, -1)``).
+Note that we have to reshape the array to instruct the scaler that it should be treated as a single column feature (if it were a single sample consisting of multiple columns, we should reshape is with ``reshape(1, -1)``).